bahrus/lazy-mt/README.md

 When either the enter or exit instance becomes visible, the template is cloned between the two tags (and the template is discarded).

-When both lazy-mt tags leave the viewport, lazy-mt can set any elements with attribute -disabled to disabled.
+When both lazy-mt tags leave the viewport, lazy-mt can set any elements with attribute -disabled to disabled [TODO].
 I.e.:

 ```html
 <eska-falls -disabled></eska-falls>